hchenqi/WndDesign/README.md

 2D geometric objects and their operations such as point translation, vector addition, rectangle enlarging and size scaling, are essential for layout calculation.

 All geometry objects use `float` to store position or length values.
-In fact, `int` and `uint` were adopted in the earlier versions, until high DPI display and scale transformation were introduced in the lastest version.
+In fact, `int` and `uint` were adopted in earlier versions, until high DPI display and scale transformation were introduced in the lastest version.

 Below is a picture showing the basic geometry information of a window and its child window: